 Occasionally she heard about one of her classmates that managed to juggle a teaching career with the homely responsibilities, sometimes through the local newspaper extolling some kind of achievement award, other times through her mother’s gossip that never forgave her for skipping college.

 Unbeknownst to them, Emily had once casually overheard Grandma making those unsolicited tasteless comments to Susan in the family kitchen; she felt Susan’s intense pain and commiserated with her whole-heartedly.
 Moreover she could not understand why her grandmother did not appreciate her good deeds, thinking she was a cranky old-timer bent on cheap mischief.
 But as time went by, Emily saw the point Grandma was maladroitly trying to make, as Susan got weary of her life, clamouring for some kind of change.

 Change?
 What kind of change?
 She could not share her malaise with George because, not only he would not get it, but he could also turn angry.
 She could not let the children know that she was unhappy about the division of labour at home because they were the beneficiaries of that tacit raw deal.
 She could not share her suffocating malaise with her girlfriends because she simply never took the time to develop a sisterhood network to fall back on.

 Never satisfied.
-Hoping for something that was long in coming.
+Hoping for something that is long in coming.